 An effective health care delivery system that promotes academic achievement by providing a broad scope of services from qualified health care providers will improve the mental and physical health of students and staff.
 The Santa Rosa County School District and the Santa Rosa County Health Department are required by Florida Statute 381.0056 to jointly develop a School Health Services Plan.
-Each school is provided with a licensed nurse.
+Each school is provided with a health care professional.

-- A. Primary coordination of health services shall be through a licensed nurse with the support and direction of the Santa Rosa County School District and the Santa Rosa County Health Department. - B. A coordinated program of accessible health services shall be provided, to students and staff and may include violence prevention, school safety, communicable disease prevention, health screening [including Body Mass Index (BMI)], community health referrals, immunizations, parenting skills, first aid and other priority health education topics.
+A. Primary coordination of health services shall be through a licensed nurse with the support and direction of the Santa Rosa County School District and the Santa Rosa County Health Department.

+B. A coordinated program of accessible health services shall be provided to students and staff and may include violence prevention, school safety, communicable disease prevention, health promotion, health screening, community health referrals, immunizations, parenting skills, first aid and other priority health education topics.